Introduction: About AllegroGraph Cloud

 The olympics repository, which contains information about the Olympic Games, is preloaded and in this section we will show how to set that repo up for natural language queries and show a couple of examples.
 A feature of this tool is the query is converted to SPARQL allowing users to examine the SPARQL produced.
 The SPARQL can be used as a template for other similar queries.

 To enable natural language querying you must first specify an embedder and create a vector database associated with the repo.
 This has already been done for the olympics repo using the OpenAI embedder.
 In order to use it, you must supply an OpenAI key.
 See OpenAI GPT.
-Once you have a key, specify it to the olympics vector repo.
-Display all repos by opening WebView and clicking on AllegroGraph in the upper left.
-All repos will be displayed, with ordinary repos above and vector repos below, as shown in the illustration:

-Dialog for specifying an OpenAI key
+Welcome page for setting OpenAI key

 Open the olympics repo and click on Query from the Repository menu to the left.
 On that page click on the down arrow next to the New Query button and choose Natural Langauge (NL) to SPARQL.